Independence of Croatia: War and general recognition

 Starting in late November 1991, the Badinter Commission rendered a series of ten opinions.
 The Commission stated, among other things, that Yugoslavia was in the process of dissolution, and that the internal boundaries of Yugoslav republics could not be altered unless freely agreed upon.
 Factors in the preservation of Croatia's pre-war borders were the Yugoslav federal constitutional amendments of 1971 and 1974, granting that sovereign rights were exercised by the federal units, and that the federation had only the authority specifically transferred to it by the constitution.
 The borders had been defined by demarcation commissions in 1947.

 Ultimately, France and the UK backed down during the Security Council debate on the matter on 14 December, when Germany appeared determined to defy the UN resolution.
 On 17 December, the EEC formally agreed to grant Croatia diplomatic recognition on 15 January 1992, on the basis of its request and a positive opinion of the Badinter Arbitration Commission.

 In its Opinion No. 5 on the specific matter of Croatian independence, the Commission ruled that Croatia's independence should not yet be recognized, because the new Croatian Constitution did not incorporate protections for minorities required by European Community.
 In response to this decision, the President of Croatia Franjo Tuđman wrote to Robert Badinter, giving assurances that this deficit would be remedied.

 Ukraine and Latvia were the first to react by recognizing Croatian independence in the second week of December.
 The following week, Iceland and Germany recognized it, on 19 December 1991, as the first western European countries to do so.

 In response to the decisions of the Badinter Commission, the RSK formally declared its separation from Croatia on 19 December, but its statehood and independence were not recognized internationally.
 On 26 December, Yugoslavia announced plans for a smaller state, which could include the territory captured from Croatia during the war.
-This plan was rejected by the UN General Assembly.
+This plan was later rejected by the UN General Assembly in 1995.
+Estonia recognized Croatia on 31 December.

+A ceasefire of 3 January 1992 finally led to stabilization and a significant reduction in violence.

-Three more countries decided to recognize Croatia before the EEC-scheduled date of January 15: Estonia, the Holy See, and San Marino.
+The Holy See and San Marino, on 13 and 14 January resp., decided to recognize Croatia before the EEC-scheduled date of 15 January.

 The European Economic Community finally granted Croatia diplomatic recognition on 15 January 1992, and the United Nations did so in May 1992.

 Aftermath

-In the period following the declaration of independence, the war escalated, with the sieges of Vukovar and Dubrovnik, and fighting elsewhere, until a ceasefire of 3 January 1992 led to stabilization and a significant reduction in violence.

 With the end of 1991, the second Yugoslavia effectively ceased to exist as a state, with the prime minister Ante Marković and the president of the presidency Stjepan Mesić resigning in December 1991, and a caretaker government representing it until the country's formal dissolution in April 1992.

 The war effectively ended in August 1995 with a decisive victory for Croatia as a result of Operation Storm.
 Croatia established its present-day borders when the remaining Serb-held areas of eastern Slavonia were restored to Croatia pursuant to the Erdut Agreement of November 1995, with the process concluded in January 1998.